Multiplexed photon number measurement: Density Matrix Elements

 The first one, shown in the main text in Fig.~3B, is the quadrature of the storage mode in the frame rotating at the frequency of this mode when the qubit is probed by a comb.
 It can be expressed as $\mathrm{Re}[(\langle\hat{X}\rangle+ i \langle\hat{P}\rangle)e^{-2i\pi \delta\!f_\mathrm{s} t}]$ with $\langle \hat{X}\rangle$ and $\langle \hat{P}\rangle$ the expectation values of the quadratures in the frame rotating at the frequency of the storage drive.
 This quantity is related to the first off-diagonal of the density matrix.

 We introduce a second quantity: the mean coherence $C_\rho$ between Fock states $0$ to $4$.
-It is defined as $C_{\rho(t)}$ contains the information about the dephasing between every different Fock states.
-The left part of Fig.~\ref{fig:Ramey_vs_density_matrix} shows oscillations of the storage mode quadratures in the frame of the drive on the storage mode for various drive amplitudes.
-On the right part of Fig.~\ref{fig:Ramey_vs_density_matrix} we display the mean quadrature $\langle \hat{a}_\mathrm{s}+\hat{a}_\mathrm{s}^\dag \rangle$ in the frame rotating at the storage mode frequency and the mean coherence $C_\rho$.
+It is defined as $C_{\rho}(t)$ contains the information about the dephasing between every different Fock states.
+The left part of Fig.~\ref{fig:Ramey_vs_density_matrix} shows oscillations of the storage mode quadratures in the frame of the drive on the storage mode (for state preparation and Wigner tomography) for various multiplexing qubit drive amplitudes.
+On the right part of Fig.~\ref{fig:Ramey_vs_density_matrix}, we display the mean quadrature $\langle \hat{a}_\mathrm{s}+\hat{a}_\mathrm{s}^\dag \rangle=\mathrm{Re}[(\langle\hat{X}\rangle+ i \langle\hat{P}\rangle)e^{-2i\pi \delta\!f_\mathrm{s} t}]$ in the frame rotating at the storage mode frequency and the mean coherence $C_\rho$.
 Those two quantities show the same dynamics, leading to the same dephasing rate and both quantities can be used to characterize it.
-The revivals that can be seen on each of the density matrix off-diagonal elements (see Fig.~\ref{fig:off_diagonal_1}) also appear in the evolution of the quadrature and of the mean coherence betwee Fock states.
+The revivals that can be seen on each of the density matrix off-diagonal elements (see Fig.~\ref{fig:off_diagonal_1}) also appear in the evolution of the quadrature and of the mean coherence between Fock states.